pieroproietti/penguins-eggs/sourceforge/files/ISOS/fedora/README.md

 * **egg-of-fedora-duck** (CINNAMON, office, multimedia, graphics)
 * **egg-of-fedora-owl**  (XFCE, office, multimedia, graphics))

-Fedora doesn't need much introduction, Red Hat was the first Linux I managed to install back in 2000, then I switched to Debian.
+Fedora doesn't need much introduction, Redhat was the first Linux I managed to install back in 2000, then I switched to Debian.

-I always liked it, sometimes hated it because of the need for a license amd rpm, still a great system.
+I always liked it, sometimes hated it because of the need for a license - I'm speacking of Redhat - and rpm, still a great system.

 ##